Lodge & Resort

 It's an operation that Wisconsin golf course architect Homer Fieldhouse looks upon in awe.
 Fieldhouse designed all three nines, built in 1968, 1970 and 1991, and knows a little about golf courses and their management, having designed over 60 courses across the Midwest.

-Call us today at (800) 940-8485 for more information or to book your stay today!
-Click here to check out our golf packages.
+Call us today at Call to book a stay at Coachman's at (800) 940-8485 for more information or to book your stay today!

 Although the accommodations and reasonable rates attract people to the resort, it's the golf that brings them back.
 Coachman's Golf Resort will never host a U.S. Open-there isn't a high degree of difficulty on any of the nines-but that, too, is by design.
 Johnson said he feels that there is nothing wrong with allowing golfers to score well, and the course is set up to bring out the best in players, many of whom are senior golfers.
 “We try not to make the course too difficult.
 That way, people score well and it speeds up play,” he said.

 Johnson has been on something of a trap building spree over the last few years, however, because “sand is part of the game,” he said.
 The current layout features about 35 sand traps, compared to only one on the entire course just a few years ago.